Yakudo/EasyConsoleNG/README.md

 ![Menu Demo](Docs/Images/string_input1.gif)

 By default any input will be accepted, even empty one.
 You can mark input as required using `required: true` parameter.
-This would prevent from entering an empty value and will continue to prompt the user untill valid value is provided.
+This would prevent from entering an empty value and will continue to prompt the user until valid value is provided.

 ```c#
 var value2 = Console.Input.ReadString("Enter a required string", required: true);